sosafeapp/KMPAppleBinariesDeployment/README.md

 # Kotlin Multiplatform XCFrameworks deployment plugin

+> [!IMPORTANT]
+> This is a fork of `abdulowork/KMPAppleBinariesDeployment`, it was created to fix an issue on uploading the artifact through the Ktor client.

 KMP Apple binaries deployment Gradle plugin helps you publish your Kotlin Multiplatform project as an XCFramework end-to-end for Swift Package Manager and CocoaPods integrations.

 Currently supported are: